Skip to main content

 Treatment Day

-2. During the first two weeks
+2. Side effects possible during the first two weeks

 timeline indicator

-During the first two weeks
+Side effects possible during the first two weeks

 The most common side effects, which typically occur in the first 2 weeks, include vomiting (as early as on infusion day), nausea, fever, and low platelet count